MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ## Share with multiple people, each using their own account

-Individual Azure Active Directory (Azure AD) accounts are the preferred and most secure identity use case for HoloLens 2 users.
-When using their own Azure AD accounts, multiple users can each keep their own user settings and user data on the device.
+Individual Microsoft Entra accounts are the preferred and most secure identity use case for HoloLens 2 users.
+When using their own Microsoft Entra accounts, multiple users can each keep their own user settings and user data on the device.
 Only one user can be signed in at a time.
 When a user signs in, HoloLens signs out the previous user.

 To make sure that multiple people can use their own accounts on your HoloLens, follow these steps to configure it:

-1. When you [set up the device](hololens2-start.md), select **My work or school owns it** and sign in by using an Azure AD account.
+1. When you [set up the device](hololens2-start.md), select **My work or school owns it** and sign in by using a Microsoft Entra account.
 1. After you finish setup, make sure that the account settings (Settings > Accounts) include **Other users**.

 > [!NOTE]
-> If your device was not set up with an Azure AD account it need to be either [reset or reflashed](hololens-recovery.md) and set up properly.
+> If your device was not set up with a Microsoft Entra account it need to be either [reset or reflashed](hololens-recovery.md) and set up properly.

 To use HoloLens, each user follows these steps: